Azure-Samples/azure-sql-db-developers-workshop/docs/4-swa-cli.md

     Moving to stored procedures/table APIs will allow us to insert some logic before or after DML in the code.
 More on this in a later chapter.

 1. Stop SWA CLI in the terminal in the codespace with a Ctrl-C.

+## Continue to chapter 5

+Click [here](./5-deploy-to-azure.md) to continue to chapter 5, the Azure SQL Database and Object Deployment!